junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 Donatello's words in coma：

-> （boh ray, kah lah teh nee hoh）
+> BRIN CACRG NOROMI（boh ray, kah lah teh nee hoh）
 >
-> （rah may, lah ray kee doh）
+> RSAM L LONDOH （rah may, lah ray kee doh）

 翻译（according to Castiel）：“I will strike down the firstborn in the land of Egypt.
 I will execute judgement.”

-翻译（自译）：TBA
+翻译（自译）：“have until sons, admiration first kingdoms”

 ### S15E03